 Team 91 takes giving back to the community very seriously.
-On December 6th, 2016 members of the Team 91 Tristate visited the Pleasantville Cottage School to hand out presents that have been donated by our staff, players and families.
-For weeks we collected items requestion by the Pleasantville Cottage School to deliver to the school.
-The Pleasantville Cottage School is home to emotionally troubled boys and girls ages 7-16.
+On December 1st, 2017 directors and athletes of Team 91 Tristate visited the Pleasantville Cottage School to hand out presents that have been donated by our staff, players, and families.
+The Pleasantville Cottage School is home to emotionally troubled and disturbed boys and girls ages 7-21.
 There are 300 kids on the campus; a third of which are mentally disabled.
-About half of this kids are unable to go home ans celebrate the holidays with their families, which is where Team 91 stepped in.
-Delivering the gifts and talking with the PCS Head of Volunteers first hand about the struggles these kids endure was a very enlightning experience for our players.
-This was an incredible opportunity for our 91 family to give back to the community in a meaningful and impactful way.
+Almost half of the kids at the school remain on campus during the holidays as they have no home to go to or family to celebrate with.
+This is where Tristate stepped in!
+For weeks we collected items at team practices requested by the PCS.
+This week we delivered those dontations and talked with the PCS Head of Volunteers first hand about the struggles these kids endure; a very enlightening experience for our players.
+This was an incredible opportunity for our 91 family to make an impact on those who are less fortunate.

 "This was my fourth year going to the Cottage School to donate the gifts.
 This is always a special night for Team 91 to give back to the community and help those in need," said Jon Altneu, 2024 Select Team Member who finds so much gratitude in the experience that he comes back and helps us every year.
 The donated gifts ensure that each child as The Cottage School is able receive a present this holiday season; bringing a smile to their face, and most importantly, warmth to their heart!

 Save the Date: Sunday, March 3rd 2019